Tough sell for new UK bank Aldermore as IPO market wobbles

 Italian cosmetics company Intercos and French energy services firm Spie are among several European companies to have dropped their IPOs in recent weeks amid tough market conditions.

-Shares in TSB, a "challenger" bank spun out from Lloyds, were last trading at 264p, just above their June IPO price of 260p but below the 280p that Lloyds sold additional shares at last month.
-OneSavings shares are up 8 percent from their June debut, but have halved their IPO gains in the last month.
+Shares in TSB TSB.L, a "challenger" bank spun out from Lloyds (LLOY.L), were last trading at 264p, just above their June IPO price of 260p but below the 280p that Lloyds sold additional shares at last month.
+OneSavings (OSBO.L) shares are up 8 percent from their June debut, but have halved their IPO gains in the last month.

 Virgin Money is another bank seeking to list this month, and is bigger and more widely known than Aldermore.
 It will sell 150 million pounds of new shares and is expected to be valued at 1.5 billion to 2 billion pounds.